Skip to content

 Seans Bars, Althone

-First, we have not only the oldest pub in Ireland but also the oldest pub in all of Europe which has been confirmed and recorded by the Guinness Book of Records.
-This is Seans Bar located in Athlone in County Westmeath.
-Located perfectly in the heart of Ireland, the pub attracts many visitors from around the world.
-A place where the pints are always flowing and the craic is mighty.
+First, we have not only the oldest pub in Ireland but also the oldest pub in Europe, which has been confirmed and recorded by the Guinness Book of Records.
+This is Sean’s Bar, located in Athlone in County Westmeath.
+Ideally located in the heart of Ireland, the pub attracts many visitors from around the world.
+It is a place where the pints constantly flow, and the craic is mighty.

 Lonely Planet has even included Sean’s Bar in their “25 of the Most Incredible Bars in The World’ list.
-As the oldest pub in Ireland, you know that comes with a wealth of history, dating back to the 12th century that over 200 years of remarkable history to dive into.
+As the oldest pub in Ireland, you know it comes with a wealth of history dating back to the 12th century, with over 200 years of remarkable history to dive into.

-Sean’s bar is must visit in Ireland, although there is nothing glamours about this Irish bars it’s simple and welcoming and that’s all you really need.
+Sean’s bar is a must-visit in Ireland.
+Although there is nothing glamorous about this Irish bar, it’s simple and welcoming, and that’s all you need.

 Crown Bar, Belfast

-This famous Irish bar is located in Belfast, Northern Ireland, you’ll definitely not find another pub like this.
-Crown Bar is one that is filled with character as soon as you step inside, a beautiful traditional pub famous for its unique design and classic pub food.
+This famous Irish bar is located in Belfast, Northern Ireland.
+You’ll not find another pub like this.
+Crown Bar is filled with character as soon as you step inside.
+It is a beautiful traditional pub famous for its unique design and classic food.

-It’s also renown for its great Irish hospitality that makes you feel at home even if you’re a tourist visiting the area.
+It’s also renowned for its excellent Irish hospitality that makes you feel at home even if you’re a tourist visiting the area.

-It’s an ageless Irish pub with stunning Victorian architecture that will totally captivate you, as an A listed building its well looked after by the National Trust, who have restored it over the years.
-It’s one of the coolest bars not only in Ireland but the world and you must make sure you stop by and marvel at its beauty as well as enjoying a nice drink.
-The photo opportunities at this Irish pub is endless.
+It’s an ageless Irish pub with stunning Victorian architecture that will captivate you.
+As an A-listed building, the National Trust has well looked after it and restored it over the years.
+It’s one of the most fantastic bars in Ireland and the world, and you must make sure you stop by and marvel at its beauty and enjoy a nice drink.
+The photo opportunities at this Irish pub are endless.

 Temple Bar, Dublin

-Located in the heart of Dublin’s cultural hotspot, in the Temple bar district, you’ll find the world famous Temple Bar.
-It has become one of the most popular pubs in Ireland, a firm favourite with tourists.
+Located in the heart of Dublin’s cultural hotspot, the Temple Bar district, the world-famous Temple Bar has become one of the most popular pubs in Ireland and a firm favourite with tourists.

 O’Connells Bar, Galway

-Another great pub in Ireland is the traditional styled ‘O’Connells’ bar famous for being the place where Ed Sheeran filmed his music video for ‘Galway Girl’ featuring Irish actress Saoirse Ronan.
+Another great pub in Ireland is the traditionally styled ‘O’Connells’ bar, famous for where Ed Sheeran filmed his music video for ‘Galway Girl’ featuring Irish actress Saoirse Ronan.

-But that isn’t the only thing to love about this Irish pub, the place has a very inviting energy with incredible decor including some of its original fixtures that date back to the 1970s.
-It was once a small grocery before being transformed into a bar.
+But that isn’t the only thing to love about this Irish pub.
+The place has inviting energy and incredible decor, including some original fixtures dating back to the 1970s.
+It was once a small grocery store before being transformed into a bar.

-Some of this pub’s stunning features include stained glass windows, tiled floors and antique lighting.
-The place also has a great history within its wall as well being home to a wide variety of craft beers, premium spirits and wine imported from all around the globe.
-Most famous for its amazing whiskeys and gins on offer.
+This pub’s stunning features include stained glass windows, tiled floors, and antique lighting.
+It also has a great history within its walls and is home to a wide variety of craft beers, premium spirits, and wine imported from around the globe.
+It is most famous for its excellent whiskeys and gins.

-Not forgetting being home to one of Ireland’s best beer gardens that includes two outside bars, plenty of seating areas which are heated, so in winter you can still enjoy the place all year round.
+It is also home to one of Ireland’s best beer gardens, which includes two outside bars and plenty of heated seating areas, so even in winter, you can enjoy the place all year round.

-This famous pub in Ireland is housed in one of the oldest buildings in Belfast but since the 18th century, it has been home to McHugh’s Bar.
-It’s your typical old Irish styled pub perched on a corner in Belfast city centre.
+This famous pub in Ireland is housed in one of the oldest buildings in Belfast.
+Since the 18th century, it has been home to McHugh’s Bar.
+It’s your typical old Irish-style pub perched on a corner in Belfast city centre.

-McHughs Bar is renown for being a popular spot for traditional music sessions and its exceptional whiskey on offer.
-The pub offers a homely feel with its big open fires and relaxing seating areas, making it a great place to have a drink in Belfast.
+McHughs Bar is renowned for its popular spot for traditional music sessions and exceptional whiskey.
+The pub offers a homely feel with its big open fires and relaxing seating areas, making it a great place to drink in Belfast.

-The bar also offers traditional pub food but with a modern flair to excite visitors.
-McHugh’s is a famous pub that offers great entertainment, history, culture and delicious food under one roof.
+The bar also offers traditional pub food with a modern flair to excite visitors.
+McHugh’s is a famous pub with great entertainment, history, culture and delicious food under one roof.

-These are just some of the famous pubs in Ireland that you should make time to check out on your next Irish trip.
-Irish pubs are a great place to meet new people and find out all the best places to visit in the area from the locals themselves.
+These are some of the famous pubs in Ireland that you should check out on your next Irish trip.
+Irish pubs are a great place to meet new people and find out all the best places to visit from the locals.

 What’s the best pub in Ireland that you have visited?
 We would love to hear from you in the comments below.